-On arrival in Leh, you're advise to complete rest in order to acclimatise to the high altitude of the city (approx. 11,500 ft.).
-Do not take acclimatisation lightly, as it will eventually decide the fate of your attempt.
+On arrival in Leh, you're advised to complete rest in order to acclimatize to the high altitude of the city (approx 11,500 ft.).
+Do not take acclimatization lightly, as it will eventually decide the fate of your attempt.
 Avoid any kind of physical exertion.
-In the evening, you may visit the neighbouring attractions like Leh Palace, Shanti Stupa, and monasteries at Thiksey and Hemis.
+In the evening, you may visit the neighboring attractions like Leh Palace, Shanti Stupa, and monasteries at Thiksey and Hemis.
 Overnight stay at a hotel/homestay in Leh.

-The second day shall also be used to rest and acclimatise.
-Trekking upto an altitude above 20,000 ft. is no joke.
+The second day shall also be used to rest and acclimatize.
+Trekking up to an altitude above 20,000 ft. is no joke.
 Spend the day resting, and by the evening, you may explore the natural and cultural wonders that Leh is home too.
 Retire to the hotel/homestay for a good night's sleep.

 On day seven, you start climbing towards the summit at about 01:00 AM.
 Evidently the most difficult day of the trek, as the trail moves over glaciers, along with a couple of tricky sections.
 The final leg to the summit is very steep.
 The key is to pace yourself today.
 Should you start feeling a little tired, the sheer beauty of your surroundings will jog your energy again.
 With great efforts, you finally make it to the summit.
 Drink up the views as well as you can.
 Feel the last shred of exhaustion leave your body and mind as you behold the spectacular sight from the summit.
 A mountainous embrace awaits you, the cold wind washing over you.
 There's little to be heard except for the howling winds and your deafening heartbeat.
 Feel the rush of adrenaline rekindling your spirits as the alpine beauty brings you down on your knees.